MicrosoftDocs/power-automate-docs/articles/desktop-flows/use-copilot-to-analyze-desktopflow-activity.md

   - flowmaker
   - enduser
 ---
-# Get started with Copilot in desktop flow activity (preview)
+# Use Copilot to analyze desktop flow activity (preview)

 [This article is pre-release documentation and is subject to change.]